SEARCH WITH THE PROGRAM FINDER

 Spanish Ministry of Foreign Affairs and Cooperation -Scholarships for undergraduate and graduate studies in Spain.

-UAL Deans’ Awards for Study Abroad – These awards reward outstanding students who have been accepted on to the study abroad programs at University of the Arts London.
-Up to eight awards are made to students per year in the amount of £500, awarded on-site.
+UAL Award for Study Abroad – These awards reward outstanding students who have been accepted on to the study abroad programs at University of the Arts London.
+Up to four awards are made to students per year in the amount of £1500, awarded on-site

 Affordable Colleges Online – offers a number of resources of scholarships for students with varying disabilities, including Autism Spectrum Disorders, deaf and hard of hearing, learning disabilities, orthopedic disabilities, speech disorders, visual impairment, and more.